Learning Semantic Role Labeling from Compatible Label Sequences: Introduction

-These two labeling subtasks (i.e., VerbNet SRL and PropBank SRL) are closely related; but they differ in their treatment of predicates.
-To model such problems, existing methods often employ multitask learning with a certain level of integration of the subtasks, for instance in terms of model architecture or structural consistency losses.
-At prediction time, subtask modules still run independently and are not constrained by each other.
-Consequently, decoded labels may violate structural constraints with respect to each other.
-In such settings, constrained inference~\cite[e.g.,][]{furstenau-lapata-2012-semi, greenberg-etal-2018-marginal} has been found helpful.
-However, this raises the question of how to involve such inference during learning for better data efficiency.
-Furthermore, given the wider availability of PropBank-only data~\cite[e.g.,][]{pradhan-etal-2013-towards, pradhan-etal-2022-propbank}, how to efficiently benefit from such data also remains a question.

 Given this setting, we propose a simple and effective joint CRF model for the VerbNet SRL and PropBank SRL tasks.
 In addition to the joint CRF, we propose an inference constraint that uses compatible label structures defined in \Semlink, and show that our constrained inference achieves higher overall SRL F1---the average of VerbNet and ProbBank F1 scores---than the current state-of-the-art.
-Indeed, when PropBank labels are observed, it achieves over 99\% F1 on the VerbNet SRL, suggesting the possibility of an automated annotation helper.
-We further propose a constrained marginal CRF that learns from PropBank-only in a semi-supervised setting; when learning and predicting with constraints, it achieves even better SRL F1 with especially strong generalization.\footnote{The code for reproducing our experiments will be public.}
+Indeed, when PropBank labels are observed, it achieves over $99$ F1 on the VerbNet SRL, suggesting the possibility of an automated annotation helper.
+We show that our formulation naturally extends to a constrained marginal model that learns from the more abundant PropBank-only data in a semi-supervised setting.
+When learning and predicting with constraints, it achieves even better SRL F1 in out-of-domain generalization.\footnote{The code for reproducing our experiments: \url{https://github.com/utahnlp/marginal_srl_with_semlink}}